Wherwell Abbey: Dissolution

 After having been in substance harassed for some years, the abbey was left with no option but to surrender at the Dissolution of the monasteries to the crown on 21 November 1539.
 The abbess received an annual pension of £40, the prioress one of £6, and twenty-three nuns received pensions of from £5 to £2 13s.
 4d.

 Post-dissolution

 It was originally intended that the site and estates be granted to John Kingsmill, brother of the abbess, but in fact they were granted to Thomas West, 9th Baron De La Warr, after he successfully petitioned Cromwell for it.
 The manor house of Wherwell Priory was built on the site.

 Present day

 The abbey has disappeared, but in 1997 a geophysical survey by archaeologists from Southampton University located the foundations under the lawn of the eighteenth-century Wherwell Priory.

+A building associated with the Abbey now known as the Stables survives.
+It is raised isle construction and may originally have been an infirmary.
+Timbers in the roof date from 1250 and 1280.
+Originally around 43 meters long nearly half of it has been lost.